Originally published June 2, 2017. Now updated with new looks.

-This one is for the guys who want inspiration on how to wear the ever versatile bomber jacket.
+This editorial is for the guys who want styling inspiration on how to wear a bomber jacket.

-A few articles ago, I reviewed the Alpha Industries MA-1 Skymaster Flight/Bomber Jacket, and included a lookbook video, but only featured one outfit.
-And so I want to expand upon the review and show 4 additional ways to style a bomber jacket.
+A little while ago I reviewed the Alpha Industries MA-1 Skymaster Flight/Bomber Jacket, and included a lookbook video, but only featured one outfit.
+And so I want to expand upon the review and show 6 additional ways to style the ever versatile bomber jacket.
 In addition to the Alpha Industries bomber, I’ll also be styling a tan, suede bomber jacket which is highly versatile in its own right.

 LOOK 1: OREO BOMBER

-The ‘Oreo Bomber’ may seem stuffy for Summertime, but it all depends on the weather.
+Looking for how to wear a bomber jacket this spring or fall?
+This look is perfect for that.
+The ‘Oreo Bomber’ may seem stuffy for summer or even early fall, but it all depends on the weather.
 I’m in the camp that says ‘yes’ to wearing suede Chelseas all year long.
-And white is one of my favorite color pants to wear in warm weather.
+And white is one of my favorite color pants to wear when I’m feeling a little rebellious.
 The suede bomber is mid-weight, so it’s perfect for when the weather dips.
-But what about that sweater?
-It’s fine as long as it’s a lightweight fabric.
+I love the texture and patterns on this lightweight sweater.
+It adds dimension to the look while remaining relatively muted which is the type of style I liking these days.

 WHY IT WORKS: